 Search for a file or folder

-Within the Search tab you can find files or folders on your computers.
+In the Search tab, you can find files or folders on your computers.
 Press the F3 shortcut key to open search at any time while in Windows Explorer.

 Other system tasks and functions

 Using Windows Explorer, you can also perform any of the system tasks listed below: